 Because tissues types are inherited, matches are more likely from people of the same ethnic and racial background.
-Therefore, several registries in the U.S. have been formed for specific groups, such as These organizations encourage donation, sign up potential donors, record information on HLAs for tissue-type and blood-type matching, and match donors to patients.
+Therefore, several registries in the U.S. have been formed for specific groups.
+These organizations encourage donation, sign up potential donors, record information on HLAs for tissue-type and blood-type matching, and match donors to patients.

-There are also national marrow registries in the US, including the National Marrow Donor Program and the American Bone Marrow Donor Registry.
-As an example, the National Marrow Donor Program maintains the names of more than 8 million volunteer donors.
+There is also a national marrow registry in the US called the National Marrow Donor Program, also known as “Be the Match”.
+The National Marrow Donor Program maintains the names of more than 8 million volunteer donors.